Are Chinese Carbon Frames Any Good and Safe to Ride?

 Certification

-One of the first things I consider when looking for Chinese carbon frames is if they have a 3rd party certification or have passed other safety standards.
+One of the first things I consider when looking for Chinese carbon frames is whether they have a 3rd party certification or have passed other safety standards.

 The beginning of the list of UCI approved frames document